 With the above description and notation, the overall dynamics of the DC grid can be written as follows:

-where the matrices $A\in \mathbb{R}^{n\times n}$, $B\in \mathbb{R}^{n\times n_s}$, and $C\in \mathbb{R}^{n\times n_\ell}$ are constant matrices that are determined by the network topology and RLC circuit parameters through similar methods to those in~ \cite{liu2018robust}.
-This is a well-accepted model for DC network stability studies that is applicable to a variety of DC power systems~\cite{dragivcevic2016dc,kalcon2012dctrans,1658410}, for instance, DC transmission systems~ \cite{kalcon2012dctrans}.
+where $A\in \mathbb{R}^{n\times n}$, $B\in \mathbb{R}^{n\times n_s}$, and $C\in \mathbb{R}^{n\times n_\ell}$ are constant matrices that are determined by the network topology and RLC circuit parameters through similar methods to those in~ \cite{liu2018robust}.
+This is a well-accepted model for DC network stability studies and has been applied to a variety of applications~\cite{dragivcevic2016dc,kalcon2012dctrans,1658410} (e.g., analyses of DC transmission system dynamics~ \cite{kalcon2012dctrans}).